RodneyMcCoy/expression-forest/README.md

 <h3 align="center">C++ Expression Tree Template Library</h3>

   <p align="center">
-    This is a super cool Expression Tree Template Library.
-Fork the repository and explicitly instantate a expression tree template with any underlying data type you want, define functions for that data type, and have some fun (obviously if you want to break it, you can.
-Dont try making an expression tree of function pointers)
+    This is an Expression Tree Template Library made in C++ with classes and a parser to support an explicitly instantiated Expression Tree Template.
+The parser allows taking a function as input from the user and converting it into an Expression Tree instance, giving a highly time optimized evaluatable expression tree that is executable in C++ code.
+Methods are also designed to impliment and assist in other expression tree related projects like symbollic regression.
   </p>
 </div>